vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Custom Resources.md

 ## Overview

 Custom resources are defined in {{ products.vra_9_full_name }} to expand the list of resource types that are available by default in blueprints.
-Custom resources allow you to define your own resource types based on existing VCF Operations orchestrator inventory objects or Orchestrator workflows with any kind of input and output.
+Custom resources allow you to define your own resource types based on existing VCF Operations Orchestrator inventory objects or Orchestrator workflows with any kind of input and output.

 ## Project Structure